 - The strength of the formation is determined by the number of eligible receivers on each side of the formation.
-The tight end will usually (but not always) be on the strong side. - In a balanced formation, strength is declared to the Line Judge's side.
-This is true no matter which side of the field the LJ is on. - A tight end is the end man on the line and no more than four yards from the nearest offensive lineman. - A back is a player in the backfield between the tackles at the snap. - A trips formation is one in which three or more receivers are positioned outside the tackles on the same side of the ball. - Motion may change the strength of the formation.
+The tight end will usually (but not always) be on the strong side. - In a balanced formation, strength is declared to the Line Judge's side. - A tight end is the end man on the line and no more than four yards from the nearest offensive lineman. - A back is a player in the backfield between the tackles at the snap. - A trips formation is one in which three or more receivers are positioned outside the tackles on the same side of the ball. - Motion may change the strength of the formation.